The Project Team

 Thomas Vladeck is a Senior Programme Officer at the New Climate Economy project, responsible for coordinating the Finance workstream.
 He works with Climate Policy Initiative, one of NCE's research partners, and helps to manage their global research efforts and to liaise between CPI and NCE and other partner institutions.
 Prior to joining NCE, Tom was an entrepreneur and led an energy efficiency finance startup; in the past Tom has led the development of a major research publication and worked in carbon finance.
 Tom loves travel, rock climbing, and photography.
 Tom has an MSc in Environmental Policy from the London School of Economics and a BA in Mathematics from Pomona College.
 Follow him on: LinkedIn, Twitter, and his blog http://tomvladeck.com.

-Dimitri Zenghelis is Acting Chief Economist for New Climate Economy, providing a rigorous and responsible application of the economics toolkit to analyse the diverse challenges at hand.
+Dimitri Zenghelis is Acting Chief Economist for New Climate Economy, providing a rigorous and fit-for-purpose application of the economics toolkit to analyse the diverse dynamic challenges at hand.
 He is also joint Head of Policy at the Grantham Research Institute at the London School of Economics.
 Previously, he headed the Stern Review Team at the Office of Climate Change, London, and was one of the authors of the Stern Review on the Economics of Climate Change.
 Dimitri was educated at Oxford and Bristol University, is an artist and published photographer, and despite being born with two left feet, he enjoys rock-climbing, skiing, and advanced nitrox scuba diving.

 Xiao Zhao is the Program Analyst at the New Climate Economy, responsible for ensuring the quality and reliability of the core-data sets.
 She also supports the Chief of Staff in managing project operations and supports the Communication team on Chinese language media.
 Prior to joining NCE, Xiao was interning at Low Carbon Lab at Tsinghua University, where she helped build a CDM database.
 She likes to solve math and logic puzzles.
 Xiao has a BA in Mathematics from University of California, Berkeley and an MSc in Mathematics and Finance from Imperial College.